-2024 2021 Firm data Total issuer audit clients in which the firm was the principal auditor 3 3 Total engagement partners on issuer audit work 1 2 2 Audits reviewed Total audits reviewed 1 1 Audits in which the firm was the principal auditor 1 1 Integrated audits of financial statements and internal control over financial reporting (ICFR) 0 0 Audits with Part I.A deficiencies 1 1 Percentage of audits with Part I.A deficiencies 100% 100%
+2023 Firm data Total issuer audit clients in which the firm was the principal auditor 2 Total issuer audits in which the firm was not the principal auditor 1 Total engagement partners on issuer audit work 3 Audits reviewed Total audits reviewed 2 Audits in which the firm was the principal auditor 2 Integrated audits of financial statements and internal control over financial reporting (ICFR) 0 Audits with Part I.A deficiencies 1 Percentage of audits with Part I.A deficiencies 50%

 If we include a deficiency in Part I.A of our report, it does not necessarily mean that the firm has not addressed the deficiency.
 In many cases, the firm has performed remedial actions after the deficiency was identified.
-Depending on the circumstances, remedial actions may include performing additional audit procedures, informing management of the issuer of the need for changes to the financial statements or reporting on ICFR, or taking steps to prevent reliance on prior audit reports.
+Depending on the circumstances, remedial actions may include performing additional

-1 The number of engagement partners on issuer audit work represents the total number of firm personnel (not necessarily limited to personnel with an ownership interest) who had primary responsibility for an issuer audit (as defined in AS 1201, Supervision of the Audit Engagement) during the twelve-month period preceding the outset of the inspection.
+&lt;sup>1 The number of engagement partners on issuer audit work represents the total number of firm personnel (not necessarily limited to personnel with an ownership interest) who had primary responsibility for an issuer audit (as defined in AS 1201, Supervision of the Audit Engagement) or for the firm's role in an issuer audit during the twelve-month period preceding the outset of the inspection.